Chris Partridge

-Chris Partridge (born November 3, 1980) is an American football coach and former player who currently serves as the linebackers coach for the Michigan Wolverines football team.
-He is formerly the Paramus Catholic High School head coach and worked as an assistant coach for Michigan Wolverines football from 2016-2020.
+Chris Partridge (born November 3, 1980) is an American football coach and former player who is currently the outside linebackers coach for the Seattle Seahawks of the National Football League (NFL).
+He also was the Paramus Catholic High School head coach and worked as an assistant coach for Michigan Wolverines football from 2016 to 2020 and the defensive coordinator for Ole Miss from 2020 to 2022.

 Coaching career

 Paramus Catholic High School

-Partridge was the head coach of Paramus Catholic High School, a position he held for five seasons (2010–2014).
-While at the helm of the Paladin program, Partridge grew a football program listed 4,250th nationally and 112th in state of New Jersey to the top-ranked team in the state and No. 4 nationally by USA Today.
-He coached and mentored more than 30 Division I football players during that time, as well as various All-America players.
+Partridge was the head coach of his alma mater, Paramus Catholic High School, a position he held for five seasons (2010–2014).
+While at the helm of the Paladin program, Partridge grew a football program listed 4,250th nationally and 112th in the state of New Jersey to the top-ranked team in the state and No. 4 nationally by USA Today.
+He coached and mentored more than 30 Division I football players during that time, as well as various All-American players including Jabrill Peppers.

 Michigan

 Partridge was hired by Michigan in January 2015 as the Director of Player Personnel.
 On December 3, 2015, it was announced that Partridge would coach the linebackers for Michigan during the 2016 Citrus Bowl, after the departure of Michigan defensive coordinator and linebackers coach D. J. Durkin, who left to be the head coach at Maryland.
 Partridge then took over as full time linebackers coach and helped with the special teams.
 On February 8, 2017, Partridge was promoted to Special Teams Coordinator and continued as linebackers coach.
 Before the 2018 season, Partridge was offered to join the Alabama Crimson Tide football staff, but chose to stay at Michigan.
 Weeks after, Partridge received a significant pay raise and new coaching duties.
 Partridge was assigned to coach safeties and continue as special teams coordinator, Al Washington took over as linebackers coach.